akutuva21/crnt-lean/README.md

 - Degree-free Gale–Nikaido univalence, bound to class injectivity
 - Concordance ⇒ kinetics-independent monostationarity
 - The signed species–reaction graph and the determinant cycle-cover expansion
+- Topological-degree steady-state existence (a nonzero reduced degree forces a steady state in the compatibility class) and a multistationarity-capacity test from a sign-indefinite reduced Jacobian
 - Absolute concentration robustness, antithetic integral feedback, open (CFSTR) systems, and composition

 Every abstraction is exercised by at least one worked example network in [`CRNT/Examples/`](./CRNT/Examples/).